-Our headcount and operations have grown substantially since the Company went public.
-We increased the number of our full-time employees from over 450 as of January 31, 2016 to approximately 1,200 as of January 31, 2023 and have hired several members of our senior management team in recent years.
+Our management, headcount and operations have grown substantially since the Company went public in 2017, growing to approximately 1,100 as of January 31, 2024.
 After years of growth, our overall headcount experienced a reduction in the fiscal year ended January 31, 2023.
-In addition, a reduction in force was initiated in late January of 2023, resulting in additional terminations of approximately eight percent (8%) overall headcount that took effect in the early part of the new fiscal year.
-Overall headcount after such terminations took effect was approximately 1,100.
+In addition, a reduction in force was initiated in late January of 2023, resulting in additional terminations of approximately eight percent (8%) of overall headcount that took effect in the three months ended April 30, 2023.

 Our overall headcount may fluctuate in the near term as we adjust our strategies to reflect the recent changes in our business.
 In addition, we have experienced significant leadership changes in recent quarters.
 In March 2022, our Chief Executive Officer, Howard Lerman, and our Chief Financial Officer, Steven Cakebread resigned, and our Chairman, Michael Walrath, and our Chief Accounting Officer, Darryl Bond, succeeded them as Chief Executive Officer and Chief Financial Officer, respectively.
 Additionally, in June 2022, our President and Chief Revenue Officer, David Rudnitsky resigned, and in October 2022, our Chief Revenue Officer, Brian Distelburger, announced that he would step down from his position as Chief Revenue Officer and Tom Nielsen was appointed as Chief Revenue Officer.
-Mr. Distelburger further announced in March 2023 that he would be stepping back as an employee as well although he will continue to serve on our Board of Directors.
-While we believe these will be of long term value to our stockholders, the resulting changes and related disruption has and will continue to have near-term effects on our business, growth and profitability.
+Mr. Distelburger further announced in March 2023 that he would be stepping back as an employee as well, although he continues to serve on our Board of Directors.
+More recently, in September 2023, Marc Ferrentino, our President and Chief Operating Officer, resigned.
+While we believe these will be of long term value to our stockholders, the resulting changes and related disruption have and may continue to have near-term effects on our business, growth and profitability.

 We believe that our corporate culture has been a critical component of our success.
 We have invested substantial time and resources in building our team and nurturing our culture.
 As we change our business, we may find it difficult to maintain our corporate culture.
 Any failure to manage organizational changes in a manner that preserves the key aspects of our culture could hurt our chance for future success, including our ability to recruit and retain personnel and effectively focus on and pursue our corporate objectives.
-Furthermore, as a result of the COVID-19 pandemic, our corporate culture may be difficult to maintain as many of our employees continue to work remotely.
+Furthermore, our corporate culture may be more difficult to maintain as many employees work remotely.